TaraRhoseyn/cardiff_swim_centre_site/README.md

 My heading font is Nunito from Google Fonts.
 I chose this font because:
 - The soft and curvy form that goes well with the rest of the visual language
 - It's a sans-serif font which is more accessible for people with dyslexia.
-Sans-serif is the back-up font is Nunito fails.
+Sans-serif is the back-up font if Nunito fails.

 My body font is Montserrat.
 I chose this font because of:
 - Wide availability on web browsers.